Musicianship 2: rhythm

 By the end of this course you should be able to...

-- Demonstrate a heightened aural awareness of rhythm
+- Demonstrate a heightened aural awareness of pulse and rhythm

 - Demonstrate an improved confidence in playing rhythm and keeping good time

 - Develop your understanding of theoretical concerns around rhythm

 What level is the course and do I need any particular skills?